Narxim/Narxim-GAS-Example/README.md

 ## A fully-setup example project!
 ___

 GAS has a lot of moving parts and can be quite daunting to wrap your head around at first glance.
 I am providing this example project as a basis for learning how to properly set up your project to utilize all of its components.

-There are obviously many ways to set up your project, but I believe this example provides a simple, versatile base to build upon.
+There are obviously many ways to set up your project, but I believe this example provides a simple, versatile base to build upon, and especially to understand GAS as a whole.

+This project is currently being updated, same for the documentation.
+Please be patient :)

 ---

 <p>Note: The 5.4 update of this project has introduced significant changes in an attempt to simplify the setup and add some commonly used / requested features!</p>
 ___

-### Other Features include:
+### Includes:
 - Thoroughly commented C++ code
 - Example Blueprints
-- Health Attribute Set (Includes Damage / Healing), Stamina Attribute Set and (**New**) Leveling Attribute set
+- Sample Attribute sets: Health (Includes Damage / Healing), Stamina,  Leveling and Resistance
 - Stamina / Health Regeneration example (Based on Regeneration Attribute)
-- (**New**) "Ability System Initialization Data" structure for initializing the Ability System Component
+- "Ability System Initialization Data" structure for initializing the Ability System Component
-- (**New**) Ability Trigger / Release bindings tied directly to Enhanced Input (Not Gameplay Tag Based... yuck!)
+- Ability Trigger / Release bindings tied directly to Enhanced Input (example)
-- (**New**) Commonly used example Ability Tasks (Wait Enhanced Input Event / On Tick Event)
+- Commonly used example Ability Tasks
-- (**New**) Native Gameplay Tags example (NativeGameplayTags.h)
+- Native Gameplay Tags example (NativeGameplayTags.h)
-- (**New**) Health Regeneration block after damage (3 seconds - Damage Volume)
-- (**Updated**) Example UI elements with Attribute event bindings (In Game UI / Nameplate)
+- Example UI elements with Attribute event bindings (In Game UI / Nameplate)
-- GA Jump example with Stamina cost
+- Sample abilities
 - Player Character and Non Player Character class examples
-- Example external Gameplay Effect application (Damage / Healing Volumes)
+- Effect samples (Damage, armor buff/debuff, fire armor/damage, bleed status ...)
 ___

 #### Check out the **[Unreal Source Discord](https://discord.gg/unrealsource)** if you have any questions!